rohannes64/firststep-I/README.md

 tis a simple tic-tac-toe game written in C, which i wrote to learn about multi-dimensional arrays

 To play (on Windows):
-1. Run the executable named tic-tac-toe
+1. Run the executable named tic-tac-toe.exe
 2. Read the rules before pressing 1
 3. Enjoy